almahoozi/fork/README.md

 - `fork sh bash` for Bash
 - `fork sh zsh` for Zsh
 - `fork sh fish` for Fish

+You can then copy the output of `fork sh` and paste it into your shell config file.

+If `FORK_ENV` is set when running `fork sh`, the configuration variables are embedded directly into the generated shell function, ensuring they're passed to every `fork` invocation.

 ## Quick Start